Women Writing Women’s Lives

 Your Own Library

 Both WorldCat and RLG Union Catalog have an advanced search for manuscript material only — these two have many of the same items, but each usually lists some things that are not on the other.
 The National Union Catalog of Manuscript Collections does the same search when it’s working.
-The Location Register of Publishers’ Archives suggests repositories that hold author-publisher correspondence.
+The Society for the History of Authorship, Reading, and Publishing (SHARP) lists archives related to the book trades.

 This article provides a good overview of how to get started with genealogical research.
 The link was provided by students in an after school program who were using this page in a family tree project.
 Thank you!